 The dogs – named Bane and Hera – were being cared for by a married attorney couple who lived in the same building as the victim.
 The wife, Marjorie Knoller, was attempting to take the dogs up to the roof when they broke free and launched the vicious and fatal hallway attack.
 Diane Whipple suffered 77 dog bite wounds and died later that day.

 The owners were both jailed after the attack.
 Marjorie Knoller was convicted of second-degree murder, with a sentence of 15 years to life.
 She was the first person to be convicted of murder in a California dog mauling case.
-Husband Robert Noel served four years in prison for involuntary manslaughter.
-Both dogs were put down.
-Whipple’s partner also successfully sued the couple for $1.5 million in damages.

 The Death of Clifford Clarke

-Another fatal Presa Canario attack saw retiree Clifford Clarke mauled to death in his own back yard, outside his home in England.
-The dog – known as Charlie – had escaped from the yard next door and mauled Mr. Clarke in a vicious attack.
-The victim suffered horrific injuries, including losing one arm.
-He died from the severity of his wounds and major blood loss.
+Another fatal Presa Canario attack saw retiree Clifford Clarke mauled to death in his own backyard, outside his home in England.
+The dog, known as Charlie, had escaped from the yard next door and mauled Mr. Clarke in a vicious attack.

-The dog had to be shot by police at the scene as it continued to attack.
+The police at the scene had to shoot the dog because it was still attacking.
 Owners Hayley Sulley and Della Woods were jailed after the incident.
-They were sentenced to two years in prison – the maximum sentence for a dog attack case in England.
-It was reported that they had not fed the dog in 45 hours and had left it in the yard with no shade or water.
+They were sentenced to two years in prison—the maximum sentence for a dog attack case in England.

 Presa Canario Bite Force